Summer Internships at the Wild Horse Sanctuary

 Most college programs require interns to consult with an undergraduate advisor or coordinator when enrolling in an internship program.
 Because requirements vary, interested students should consult with their college advisor or program coordinator to ensure that they meet all necessary requirements for a college internship.
 The Wild Horse Sanctuary will coordinate with interns' advisors as needed to ensure that all requirements for the students' programs are met.

 A general application form for Wild Horse Sanctuary's internship program is available on this site.
 College programs may have additional requirements for intern applicants.
 Students should first determine the requirements of their college and then complete both their college application (if applicable) and the Wild Horse Sanctuary application.
-Completed applications should be sent to Dianne Nelson, c/o Wild Horse Sanctuary.
+Completed applications may be sent to Jill Broughton, c/o Wild Horse Sanctuary or emailed to email@example.com.

 Applications are due by February 1.